2-Methylmethcathinone: Chemistry

+Society and culture

+Popularity

+2-MMC has been commonly sold as a replacement for 3-MMC (3-methylmethcathinone) due to controls in the Netherlands that affect its availability, among other factors.
+3-CMC was initially sold as a popular replacement for it starting in 2022, but it is now less common on the market.

+The European Union Drugs Agency reported that half of the samples they received in 2024 which were sold as 3-MMC contained 2-MMC.
+However, despite it being known as a substitute for 3-MMC, it can be found sold in its own right.

 Legal status

 2-MMC is controlled as a schedule I substance in the United States (under hallucinogenic substances) as it is a positional isomer of 4-MMC.

 2-MMC is controlled in Germany under the NpSG (New Psychoactive Substances Act).
 Selling, production with the purpose of sale, and administration are punishable.
 Possession is illegal, but not penalized.

 2-MMC is illegal in Poland.
 Although it is not included in the list of psychotropic substances, it falls under the group of psychotropic substances of group I-P as an isomer of 3-MMC and 4-MMC (mephedrone).

 It is illegal in the United Kingdom as a class B drug.